 While open-source platforms require a lot of steps such as buying a host and uploading the source code to your server, Shopify takes the hassles out of creating a website.
 It’s not even an exaggeration to say you can get your store up and running in a matter of minutes.

 As seen from the image, the dashboard is straightforward with categories containing corresponding sub-sections for easy navigation.
-Here’s a video showing how easy it is to create a site and navigate to different sections to configure your eCommerce store:
+Here’s a video showing how easy it is to create a site and navigate to different sections to configure your eCommerce store.
+Check it out!

 You can try Shopify without spending a penny before deciding to provide payment details such as your credit card information.
 The platform offers a 14-day free trial with full access to its functions.
 Even if you give your credit card details during this time, Shopify lets you cancel any time without charging as long as you do it within the first 2 weeks.

-Compared to some other platforms, Shopify’s pricing plans can be considered rather costly.
-However this can become a minor inconvenience once your business reaches its potential growth with the help of such powerful tools from Shopify.
-Here are the 3 plans that it offers:
+Compared to some other platforms, Shopify’s pricing plans seem rather costly.
+However, it is totally cost-effective once your business reaches potential growth with the help of powerful tools from Shopify.
+The SaaS eCommerce platform offers you 5 plans with monthly costs.

-The Basic Shopify plan is the cheapest option.
+- Firstly, let’s take a look at the Basic Shopify plan.
 With $29 per month, you get all the basic eCommerce functions.
 If you’ve just started your business or just want to build a simple online storefront for your existing brick-and-mortar one, this is a suitable option.

 If you have a long-term plan for your business, consider annual payment.
 Signing up for an annual plan saves you 10%, and paying once for 2 years use saves 20%.